statCHIcken/Summer-Project-Freshman-Year---Statistical-Physics/README.md

 - Central Limit Theorem
 - Random Variables

-## Assignment 2 : One Particle Simulation As Per The Langevin Model
+## 2. One Particle Simulation As Per The Langevin Model

 Simulation of a Brownian particle using the Langevin equation in Python.